-University of Nebraska building renewal plan
+University of Nebraska building renewal plan would invest in facilities for quality education, competitiveness

 The University of Nebraska and the state would continue a long and successful partnership to maintain the quality and functionality of NU buildings under a 12-year capital plan announced today by President Hank Bounds.